 When his father loses his job, a young painter from New York offers to take him fishing for muskie—a barracuda-like freshwater fish—at Big Eagle Lake, in Ontario, Canada.

 [Click here to check out my Pinterest board for After the Great Muskie Hunt.]

 BEFORE THERE WAS 9/11 . . .
 THERE WAS 6/15

-On June 15, 1904, over a thousand New Yorkers, mostly German immigrants on a Church outing, died when the General Slocum steamship was set afire and sank in the East River.
-It was the greatest mass killing in New York City history . . . until 9/11.
+On June 15, 1904, over one thousand German immigrants on a Lutheran Church outing died when the General Slocum steamship caught fire and sank in the East River.
+It was the greatest disaster and loss of life in New York City history . . . until 9/11.

-When her boyfriend is accused of the crime, an amateur teen detective, Mallory Meer, risks everything to solve the mystery behind the tragedy.
+When her Jewish boyfriend Dustin is accused of the crime, an amateur teen detective, Mallory Meer, risks everything to solve the mystery behind the tragedy.
 Was Dustin guilty?
-Or was someone else responsible for the fire that killed over a thousand men, women and children — including Mallory's own baby sister?
+Or, was someone else responsible for the fire that killed over a thousand men, women and children—including Mallory's own baby sister?

 Mallory Meer is like any other teenage girl.
 She likes to have fun.
 She thinks her sister is ridiculous.
 Her parents drive her crazy.
 She's got a terrible crush on Dustin and follows him everywhere.